apache/arrow/docs/source/cpp/env_vars.rst

    undefined behavior if the underlying array is not properly aligned.
 On most modern CPUs this is not an issue, but some older CPUs may crash or suffer poor performance.
-For this reason it is recommended that all incoming array buffers are properly aligned.
+For this reason it is recommended that all incoming array buffers are properly aligned, but some data sources such as :ref:`Flight <flight-rpc>` may produce unaligned buffers.

-   The value of this environment variable controls what will happen when Acero detects an unaligned buffer.
+   The value of this environment variable controls what will happen when Acero detects an unaligned buffer:

-   - ``warn`` a warning is emitted
+   - ``warn``: a warning is emitted
-   - ``ignore`` nothing, alignment checking is disabled
+   - ``ignore``: nothing, alignment checking is disabled
-   - ``reallocate`` the buffer is reallocated to a properly aligned address
+   - ``reallocate``: the buffer is reallocated to a properly aligned address
-   - ``error`` the operation will fail with an error
+   - ``error``: the operation fails with an error

    The default behavior is ``warn``.
 On modern hardware it is usually safe to change this to ``ignore``.
 Changing to ``reallocate`` is the safest